stelzinga/MF/MGT_80.Tools.md

 - Monitoring
 ________________________________________
 ## Journaling (Framework)
-Journaling, logging or more generally writing entries in a Journal is a good way to keep track of specific topics, concerns, etc. Journal entries feed into almost all aspects of Management e.g.
+Journaling, logging or more generally writing entries in a Journal is a good way to keep track of specific topics, concerns, etc. Journal entries feed into almost all aspects of Management e.g.:
 - SWOT, see [## SWOT]
 - Report, see [## Reporting]
 - Meetings, see [## Meetings]